TheCandidStartup/TheCandidStartup.github.io/_drafts/one-hundred-posts.md

 | [AWS re:invent 2022]({% link _posts/2022-12-12-aws-reinvent-2022.md %}) | 2097 | 40 | 13 | "reinvent 4k run", "aws event driven architecture", "aws reinvent 2022", "aws replay 2022", + 59 more |
 | [The Candid Startup]({{ '/' | absolute_url }}) | 1826 | 22 | 83 | "candid startup", "thecandid", "the candid" + 41 more

+* Data with known query is a subset.
+For keyboards 80K impressions (342 clicks) have query data out of 130K impressions (1282 clicks) total.
+Proportion lower for less popular pages.
+* Average position for "candid startup" query is 2.
 * Search for "candid startup" in Google Chrome signed into my Google account the top 5 results are me
 * Same search in Chrome Incognito mode and I get the top 2 results
 * All above the "People also ask" box